 Non-UK students are unlikely to get a student loan from the government, thus, they are encouraged to apply for other financial assistance instead.
 Financial assistance may come in the form of scholarships or grants for studying and living in the UK.

 To apply for one, it is better for the student to check their institution of choice to check if they are eligible for one.

 Another way to finance their study or stay in the UK is through part-time jobs.
 Generally, international students are only allowed 20 hours of work every week and full-time during the holidays.
 To lessen their expenses, students may avail themselves of discounts from different establishments, including restaurants and transportation, through a valid ID, UK student discount cards, or international discount cards.

 Want to learn more tips and facts about UK Education?
 Browse through MSM Unify’s articles to know more.
-To start, check out our article on Best Tools to Save Money in the UK.
+To start, check out our article on 8 Interesting Facts About the UK for Students.